This section explains you the steps required to create a simple linear gauge and demonstrate the basic usage of the linear gauge control.

 platformBrowserDynamic().bootstrapModule(AppModule);

-To denote the axis values with temperature units, we can add °C as suffix to each label.
-This can be achieved by setting the {value}°C to the format property of labelStyle in the axis.
+To denote the axis labels with temperature units, add the °C as suffix to each label.
+This can be achieved by setting the {value}°C to the format property in the labelStyle object of the axis.
 Here, {value} acts as a placeholder for each axis label.

-You can change the pointer value from the default value of the gauge by settings the value
+To change the pointer value from the default value of the gauge, set the value property in pointers object of the axis.

 import { Component, OnInit } from '@angular/core';